enumatech/sprites/README.md

 dialog box, for _Account 1_ (`0xd124b...`), which is the Deployer account.

-Create Alice, Bob and Eve accounts with the _Create Account_ menu, which generates them deterministically from the mnemonic sentence, aka seed phrase.
+Create Alice, Bob and Eve accounts with the _Create Account_ menu, which generates them deterministically from the mnemonic sentence.